tf-jlemasters/college_db/README.md

 # **College Database**
 ## Description
 A Bash script that uses SQL to enter information about computer science students into PostgreSQL.
-Followed on FreeCodeCamp, this project was completed to understand how to create databases with a script.
+Followed on FreeCodeCamp, this project was completed to gain a better understand of SQL and scripting.
 ## Table of contents
 - [Description](#Description)
 - [Installation](#Installation)